Emergency Response Program manages the monsoon

 UPCOMING SPECIAL EVENTS SCHEDULE

-Check out these ongoing activities:
+Check out these ongoing activities and events:

 ** ArtWalk – Visit many of the more than 100 art galleries in Downtown Scottsdale, 7 to 9 p.m. every Thursday, year ‘round, Scottsdale Arts District, just west of Scottsdale Road along Main Street and on Marshall Way north of Indian School Road to Fifth Avenue.